oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 Now you can access

-   * AdminServer Web Console at http://\<hostname\>:7001/console  with weblogic/Welcome1 credentials.
+   * Administration Server Web Console at `http://<hostname>:7001/console` with weblogic/Welcome1 credentials.

-   * EM Console at http://\<hostname\>:7001/em  with weblogic/Welcome1 credentials.
+   * Enterprise Manager Console at `http://<hostname>:7001/em` with weblogic/Welcome1 credentials.

-   * SOA infra Console at http://\<hostname\>:8001/soa-infra with weblogic/Welcome1 credentials.
+   * SOA Infra Console at `http://<hostname>:8001/soa-infra` with weblogic/Welcome1 credentials.

-   * Service Bus Console at http://\<hostname\>:7001/servicebus with weblogic/Welcome1 credentials.
+   * Service Bus Console at `http://<hostname>:7001/servicebus` with weblogic/Welcome1 credentials.